-Behind the campaign is a strong network, namely “The Joint Effort”, which was formed in 2010 by the parties: The Social Network of 2009, The Danish Mental Health Fund, TrygFonden, Danish Regions, the five regions, KL, The Ministry of Social Affairs and The National Board of Health.
+Behind the campaign is a strong network, namely “The Joint Effort”, which was formed in 2010 by the parties: The Social Network of 2009, The Danish Mental Health Fund, TrygFonden, Danish Regions, the five regions, KL, The Ministry of Social Affairs, Children and Integration and The National Board of Health.

 Furthermore, a subcommittee has been formed, consisting of representatives from groups of service users and relatives, professional societies, professionals and the regional psychiatric information centres.

 The campaign is managed nationally by the ONE OF US-secretariat, which resides with The Danish Committee for Health Education in Copenhagen.
 To ensure local support, regional coordination groups have also been formed.

 If you have questions or ideas, please contact project manager for the campaign Johanne Bratbo at email@example.com or project coordinator Anja Kare Vedelsby at firstname.lastname@example.org .
 You can also call at 3547 5747.